 Scottish Terriers are not typically known for their calm demeanour.
 They are a spirited and feisty breed, often described as having a strong-willed and independent nature.
 While they can have their moments of serenity, they are generally more alert and active than what one might consider "calm."

 Scotties vary in their preference for being held.
-Some individuals may enjoy being picked up and cuddled, especially if they have been socialized to it from a young age.
+Some individuals may enjoy being picked up and cuddled, especially if they have been socialised to it from a young age.
 However, many Scotties are known for their independent streak and may prefer to be close to their owners but not necessarily held for extended periods.

 Scottish Terriers are known for their strong sense of self and independence.
 This can sometimes be mistaken for stubbornness.
-While they can be well-behaved with proper training and socialization, they may also exhibit a stubborn streak, requiring consistent and patient training methods.
+While they can be well-behaved with proper training and socialisation, they may also exhibit a stubborn streak, requiring consistent and patient training methods.

-Whether a Scottish Terrier gets along with cats or not largely depends on the individual dog's personality, early socialization experiences, and the specific cat's temperament.
+Whether a Scottish Terrier gets along with cats or not largely depends on the individual dog's personality, early socialisation experiences, and the specific cat's temperament.
 Some Scotties coexist peacefully with cats, while others may have a natural prey drive and may not be the best companions for feline friends.

 Scottish Terriers have a reputation for being somewhat reserved and dignified, which can sometimes be misinterpreted as grumpiness.
 They tend to be reserved around strangers but are fiercely loyal to their families.
-Proper socialization and training can help them become more comfortable around new people and situations.
+Proper socialisation and training can help them become more comfortable around new people and situations.

 Scottish Terriers are known for forming strong bonds with their families, and while they may have a favourite person, they can be loyal to multiple family members.
 They thrive on attention, companionship, and love from their human counterparts.
 Building a strong bond with a Scottie is about spending quality time together and providing consistent care.